GLaDO8/nextjs-portfolio/README.md

 * Built using Next.js 🎉
 * Deployed on Vercel 🚀
 * Styled using Tailwind CSS 🎨
-* Managed using Cosmic.js CMS 📝
+* Content managed using Cosmic.js CMS 📝
 * Dark Mode Toggle ✨🌙

 ### Upcoming Changes
-* Tweet Thoughtboard
+* Tweet Thoughtboard using static server-side rendered tweets
 * Automatic sitemap creation through Cosmic CMS API
+* Table of Contents for markdown content
+* webP and AVIF image optimisation

-The website contains my portfolio projects, blog posts and a lot more.
+The website contains my portfolio projects, writings and experiments.
 Designers, feel free to reach out to me for help with building your online portfolios.